juicedata/juicefs/docs/en/comparison_with_others.md

 ### Storage format

-The [storage format](../../README.md#architecture) of one file in JuiceFS consists of three levels: chunk, slice and block.
+The [storage format](how_juicefs_store_files.md) of one file in JuiceFS consists of three levels: chunk, slice and block.
 A file will be split into multiple blocks, and be compressed and encrypted (optional) store into object storage.

 Alluxio stores file as object to UFS.
 The file doesn't be split info blocks like JuiceFS does.

 ### Cache granularity

-The [default block size](../../README.md#architecture) of JuiceFS is 4MiB, compare to 64MiB of Alluxio, the granularity is smaller.
+The [default block size](how_juicefs_store_files.md) of JuiceFS is 4MiB, compare to 64MiB of Alluxio, the granularity is smaller.
 The smaller block size is better for random read (e.g. Parquet and ORC) workload, i.e. cache management will be more efficiency.

 ### Hadoop-compatible

 JuiceFS is [HDFS-compatible](hadoop_java_sdk.md).
 Not only compatible with Hadoop 2.x and Hadoop 3.x, but also variety of components in Hadoop ecosystem.

-### Kubernetes CSI driver
+### Kubernetes CSI Driver

-JuiceFS provides [Kubernetes CSI driver](https://github.com/juicedata/juicefs-csi-driver) to help people who want to use JuiceFS in Kubernetes.
-Alluxio provides [Kubernetes CSI driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems like not active maintained and not official supported by Alluxio.
+JuiceFS provides [Kubernetes CSI Driver](https://github.com/juicedata/juicefs-csi-driver) to help people who want to use JuiceFS in Kubernetes.
+Alluxio provides [Kubernetes CSI Driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems like not active maintained and not official supported by Alluxio.

 ### Fully POSIX-compatible

-JuiceFS is [fully POSIX-compatible](../../README.md#posix-compatibility).
+JuiceFS is [fully POSIX-compatible](posix_compatibility.md).
 One pjdfstest from [JD.com](https://www.slideshare.net/Alluxio/using-alluxio-posix-fuse-api-in-jdcom) shows that Alluxio didn't pass the POSIX compatibility test, e.g. Alluxio doesn't support symbolic link, truncate, fallocate, append, xattr, mkfifo, mknod and utimes.
 Besides the things covered by pjdfstest, JuiceFS also provides close-to-open consistency, atomic metadata operation, mmap, fallocate with punch hole, xattr, BSD locks (flock) and POSIX record locks (fcntl).

 ### Atomic metadata operation